 - Loss of companionship.
 The at-fault driver might have to pay for loss of companionship if you cannot do things with your family, including, but not limited to, playing with your children, going to events with your family, and other activities you would normally do together.

 - Loss of consortium.
 You might receive extra compensation if you are unable to have a physical relationship with your spouse due to your accident injuries.

 - Loss of normal life.
-You might receive extra compensation if you can no longer do everyday activities, such as home maintenance, shopping, cleaning your home, mowing the yard and other maintenance activities, that you used to do regularly.
+You might receive extra compensation if you can no longer do everyday activities, such as home maintenance, shopping, cleaning your home, mowing the yard, and other maintenance activities that you used to do regularly.

+Under Illinois law, punitive damages are only available when the at-fault party engages in willful, wanton, or outrageous conduct (735 ILCS 5/2-1115.05).
 Punitive damages are only available when the at-fault party’s actions were grossly negligent or intentional.
 This type of award is meant to punish the defendant in the hopes that it dissuades the defendant from ever again engaging in the actions that caused the accident.